What Does IPC Stand For? History, Definition, And Effectiveness

 What is IPT?

-IPT differs from IPC, but they are related to one another.
-IPT is a form of therapy focusing on social roles and relationships and how to improve those relationships in the present.
-IPT can provide benefits such as improved relationships, healthier coping skills, and reduced unwanted behaviors.
+IPT differs from IPC, but they are related.
+IPT is a form of therapy that focuses on social roles and relationships and how to improve those relationships in the present.
+It can provide benefits such as improved relationships, healthier coping skills, and reduced unwanted behaviors.

 IPT is a short-term therapy, often lasting a few months.
 It can effectively treat depression and has expanded in relevance over the years.
 IPT can also treat eating disorders, mood disorders, anxiety, and bipolar disorder.
 This type of therapy often seeks to enrich one's interpersonal relationships to manage stress more effectively.